Edfred1/Contextual-Music-Crafter/README.md

   - `part_variator.py`: `<OriginalName>_var_<N>.mid`.

 - **Dependencies**: See `requirements.txt` (google-generativeai, midiutil, PyYAML, colorama, ruamel.yaml, mido).
 Standard library modules are used for everything else.

+## 🧠 Music Analyzer (optional)

+`music_analyzer.py` helps analyze existing MIDI files and derive a clean, consistent plan that you can apply to CMC.

+- What it does:
+  - Extracts tracks, note timing in beats, initial BPM and time signature from a MIDI file.
+  - Builds compact, LLM‑friendly summaries of tracks to avoid oversized prompts.
+  - Can propose updates to `config.yaml`/`song_settings.json` and save them for use with the generators.
+- When to use:
+  - Use it when you want to use an existing MIDI structure as a starting point for generation or optimization.

+## 🧱 Artifact Builder (optional)

+`artifact_builder.py` can rebuild `.mid` files from existing final artifacts or progress files without re‑running a full generation.

+- What it does:
+  - Lists final artifacts and resumable progress JSONs and lets you pick one.
+  - Extracts `config`, `themes`, and `length` and performs a pure MIDI export.
+- When to use:
+  - Quickly render a `.mid` from a saved artifact (e.g., after manual JSON tweaks).
+  - Rebuild a partial song from a progress snapshot.

+## 📌 Further advanced notes (addendum)

+- Additional hotkeys (Windows, during waits):
+  - `h` = halve previous‑themes context for the current step only
+  - `d` = defer current track to the end of the queue
+  - `s` = skip current wait immediately
+  - `r` = reset all API key cooldown timers (forces an immediate probe)

+- Quota/backoff behavior (daily limits):
+  - If all API keys are classified as per‑day exhausted, CMC switches to an hourly probing cadence and tries all keys again each hour.
+As soon as any key works, normal operation resumes automatically.

+- Config reload behavior:
+  - `song_generator.py` reloads `config.yaml` before: Generate Again, Generate New, Optimize, and Optimize Existing Song.
+Changes to automation settings (pitch bend, sustain pedal/CC64, CC automation) and `use_call_and_response` take effect immediately.